 Unless you’re a tax whiz, tax preparation can be time consuming and costly.
-Fortunately, if your household earned less than $66,000 in 2018, United Way’s MyFreeTaxes makes it free and easy to file.
+Fortunately, United Way’s MyFreeTaxes makes it free and easy to file online yourself, regardless of your income.
 In many cases, the result is a bigger refund.

-“MyFreeTaxes creates a win-win for working families by eliminating tax prep fees and ensuring maximum refund amounts,” said Megan Thibos, Director of Financial Empowerment initiatives at United Way for Southeastern Michigan.
+“MyFreeTaxes creates a win-win for working families by eliminating tax prep fees and ensuring maximum refund amounts,” said Megan Thibos, Director of Economic Mobility initiatives at United Way for Southeastern Michigan.
 “With these savings, families can pay off debt, build a financial safety net or simply have more money to put toward basic needs like food and utilities.”

 “We found that a lot of people fail to claim the credits they’re entitled to simply because taxes are complicated, or because they don’t know that they qualify,” Megan said.
 “We focus on simplifying the process so that families in our region can get more money back in refunds.”

-“When we unite with other organizations towards common goals, we’re able to make a major difference in local communities,” Megan said.
+“When we unite with other organizations toward common goals, we’re able to make a major difference in local communities,” Megan said.

-“We’re excited about the 2019 tax season because we know the tremendous positive impact that is made when families are able to add a bit more money to their budgets,” Megan said.
+“Like everything during the pandemic, the 2021 tax season will be a bit different, but thankfully we have the tools we need for families to be able to claim their EITC without having to attend an in-person tax preparation appointment.”
+Megan said.
+“We know the tremendous positive impact that is made when families are able to add a bit more money to their budgets.”